 On today’s podcast:

 Would You Pass The CEO Test?
 With Adam Bryant & Kevin Sharer

 Adam Bryant and Kevin Sharer haven’t written just another book on leadership.
 They wrote a book about the 7 hardest challenges successful CEOs have overcome.
 Despite all the effort, all the books, all the podcasts and TED talks through the years to understand what it takes to be an effective leader, the challenges of leadership remain enormously difficult and elusive.

 “We couldn’t find a book that addressed – how do you do the job in a practical, insightful, and fairly comprehensive way that’s accessible to CEOs all the way down to people who got their first leadership job?”

-They didn’t want to write another book about the characteristics of a leader, they wanted to write about how do you be a leader.
+They didn’t want to write another book about the characteristics of a leader; they wanted to write about how to be a leader.
 Because at every level of CEO, that’s what leaders are struggling with.